dhdanie/goonnx/README.md

 `go get github.com/dhdanie/goonnx`

-You'll also need to download the example squeezenet model from [here](https://s3.amazonaws.com/download.onnx/models/opset_9/squeezenet.tar.gz).
+You'll also need to download the example ResNet model from [here](https://s3.amazonaws.com/onnx-model-zoo/resnet/resnet152v2/resnet152v2.onnx).

 Then, you should be able to run a basic demo application like the following: